flokk.

 Historiska Museet (Swedish History Museum)

 The Swedish History Museum on Narvavägen holds one of the finest collections of Viking Age artifacts in the world, including a dedicated Gold Room with extraordinary jewelry and ceremonial objects.
-Th
+The Viking section is interactive enough to keep kids engaged, and entry is free for visitors under 18.

 culture